 The set $F_D$ could be regarded as the sphere in the $2|D|$-dimensional space and thus is compact.
-If we regard $\rho_-(f)$ as the function of the coefficients $\{ c_d \}_{d \in D}$, then it is continuous near every non-zero point.
+We regard $\rho_-(f)$ as a function of coefficients $\{ c_d \}_{d \in D}$, it is continuous at every non-zero point.
 Since function $\rho_-(f)$ is continuous on the compact set $F_D$, its minimum is going to be attained at some point(for a more detailed explanation see Lemma \ref{rho_continuous}).
 Because of that, the following definition makes sense \begin{definition} For a finite $D \subset \mathbb{N}$ by $\rho(D)$ denote the minimum value that $\min(\rho_+(f), \rho_-(f))$ could take when $f$ is a non-zero complex polynomial of the form

 \end{definition}